o7ka4aln1ka/abench-management-console/README.md

 <a name="1st"></a>
 **1. Step:**
 * Download the repository
-* Run install_requirements.sh in folder scripts to install missing tools if any and download a GitHub repository for creating [A-Bench infrastructure]
+* Run install_requirements.sh in folder "scripts" to install missing tools if any and download a GitHub repository for creating [A-Bench infrastructure]
 * To start the main WebUI run the python script in terminal as root:
 ```sh
 $ sudo python abench-management-console.py